 The best month in stock market history was August 1932, when the market gained 50.3% in a single month!

 On the other hand, the worst month in stock market history was November 1929, with a decline of 26.5%.
-The worst month in recent memory was October 2008 (during the depths of the Great Recession), when the stock market dropped by 16.9%.
+The worst month in recent history came in October 2008 (during the depths of the Great Recession), when the stock market dropped by 16.9%.

 Â